Fly Fishing Gear In Alaska

 - Plastic garbage bags (nice for packing wet items when returning home)

 The supplies above should be sufficient fly fishing gear for Alaska.
 If you have any questions about what to bring on the trip please contact Iliamna River Lodge.

 Let our experts assist you through one of our 2 world renowned premier fly shops.
 We have personnel available and ready to consult you on equipment and online ordering.
 Please give them a call for a consult and access their ONLINE retail store.

 …and we have a pro shop at the lodge!

 Taking care of you from start to finish!

 Also, if there is anything you forgot once you get to the lodge or would just like to purchase from our pro shop, we’ve got you covered (literally).
-Everything from Patagonia Nano Puff jackets to Simms gloves and socks.
+Everything from nano puff jackets to Simms gloves and socks.